-Detecting repeated cancer evolution from multi-region tumor sequencing data.
+Detecting repeated cancer evolution in human tumours from multi-region sequencing data

 MetadataShow full item record